Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-You never ah back and read your previous calls.
+You never ah back and read your previous goals.
 You just keep writing them down and do this for 30 days.
 If you do it for 30 days, i would hope that you would do it for life.

 Speaker

 This woman that I told you the story about, very nice woman.
-She's 35 years old, married, two children, earns $500,000 a month. ah perform all up from 500.
+She's 35 years old, married, two children, earns $500,000 month. ah perform all up from 500.
 And she said, it's unbelievable.

 Speaker